Resident Student Code of Conduct

 - Residents may not hang banners or signs outside their windows or outside of any residence hall without permission of Campus Housing staff.

 - Unauthorized door-to-door solicitation.
-No group or individual other than Campus Housing staff or Campus Housing Student Group (RHA, NRHH or Hall Councils) are permitted to go door-to-door to solicit, sell, advertise, or in any way promote an event, organization, or cause in the residence halls.
+No group or individual other than Campus Housing staff or Campus Housing Leadership Organization (Hall Councils, NRHH, PBMA, RHA, Sisters) are permitted to go door-to-door to solicit, sell, advertise, or in any way promote an event, organization, or cause in the residence halls.

 - Soliciting, selling, or advertising in public spaces in or outside of residence halls that does not conform to the following guidelines.